 An important feature to consider is your company logo.
-A logo is one of the most important identity elements of a company; it is usually the primary element that people recognize.
+A logo is one of the most important identity elements of an organization; it is usually the primary element that people recognize.
 It is therefore important that your logo corresponds with the imago that you want your business to exude.

 When it comes to deciding on the type of logo that you need there are several approaches possible:

-- Template logo: Fast and affordable approach, but not unique and therfore not recommended
+A fast and affordable approach, but not unique and therefore not recommended.

-- Custom logo by sketch: Best choice if you already have some ideas of what you want your logo to look like
+Best choice if you already have some ideas of what you want your logo to look like.

-- Custom logo (researched): Let us at Rocket Minds research and design the best logo for your company
+Let us at Rocket Minds research and design a fitting logo for your company.

 In most cases, we recommend to have the name of your company indicated near or in the logo.
 Only a few companies succeeded to make their logo recognizable solely by their icon or symbol.
 Moreover, this only became possible after huge investments in advertising and existing on the marketplace for years already.
 Successful examples are the Nike symbol, the Windows icon of Microsoft, and Absolut Vodka who made the shape of their bottle widely recognizable by using visual marketing strategies based on the same shape.

 Colors play an important role in exuding a certain corporate identity.
 Warm colors such as yellow, pink, red, and orange, for example, tend to attract focus.
 They have a strong “energy” and are perfect for sale-focused marketing strategies.
 Blue, on the other hand, is more relaxed and conservative.
 The blue color is soft to the human eye and is associated with high standards and represents a business-related approach.